-Everyone from small businesses to global companies need to be visible online.
+Everyone from small businesses to global companies needs to be visible online.
 Being where and when your customers are searching for you can mean the difference between winning or losing the sale.
-Whether it’s a brand or product, customers are using the internet and smart devices all day, everyday to help them make purchasing decisions.
+Whether it’s a brand or product, customers are using the internet and smart devices all day, every day to help them make purchasing decisions.

 By SWOT analysis or SWOT matrix, we mean the process of identifying your company’s strengths, weaknesses, opportunities and threats.
 This is the first step in developing an effective digital marketing strategy.

-Think of this step as the cornerstone for the entire plan.
+Think of this step as the cornerstone of the entire plan.
 The SWOT is an important situational analysis that considers any internal factors (strengths and weaknesses) and external factors (opportunities and threats).
-These are insights that can guide strategic decision making in marketing.
+These are insights that can guide strategic decision-making in marketing.
 In this step, try to capture all the things that could impact a successful digital marketing plan, encompassing both advantages and disadvantages.

-From social and technological changes to marketing budgets and customer service, this process should uncover and analyse every relevant detail, then help direct decision making.
+From social and technological changes to marketing budgets and customer service, this process should uncover and analyse every relevant detail, and then help direct decision-making.

-If your SWOT analysis revealed that your website is very good at attracting new customers, for example, then leverage that strength.
-Likewise, if converting those customers is a weakness, you should focus your digital marketing plan towards improving conversion rates.
+If your SWOT analysis revealed that your website is very good at driving traffic, for example, then leverage that strength.
+Likewise, if converting those visitors to customers is a weakness, you should focus your digital marketing plan towards improving conversion rates.